Client Service Participation

 Once flagged as the primary Service and saved, this will display at the top of the 'Client Service Participation' section.

-The Primary Service is a filterable search criteria in both the Client Search and the Client Service Participation Report.
+The Primary Service is a filterable search criterion in both the Client Search and the Client Service Participation Report.

 If a Client record does not have any Services selected as the Primary Service, two warning messages will appear as follows: